Line-39/go-micro-service/README.md

 ---

-# Project structure
+### Project structure
-If you the output differs from what you see above, make sure you are on the branch `00-setup`, and switch to this branch if required:
+If you see different output, make sure that you are on the branch `00-setup`, and switch to this branch otherwise:

 ```Bash
 git switch 00-setup